 All assignments are to be completed by the due date posted with the assignment.
 However, we do realize that sometimes things happen and an you may miss the due date of the assignment.
 You may turn in assignments up to five days late with a penalty of 10% off of your score per day (or any portion of a day) that the assignment is turned in late.
-That is to say, if an assignment is due by 11:59PM on October 1st, and you turn it in at 12:01AM on October 2nd, you will lose 10% off of your grade, even though it was only turned in 2 minutes late.
+That is to say, if an assignment is due by 11:59PM on March 1st, and you turn it in at 12:01AM on March 2nd, you will lose 10% off of your grade.
 For a more concrete example, if you would have received a 95% on an assignment, but you turn it in between [24, 48) hours late, you will receive a final score of 75% on the assignment.
 If you anticipate that you will turn an assignment in late, please let the TAs and the instructor know as soon as possible so that you do not receive a 0 on the assignment by mistake.